Art therapists use art to help people tackle their emotional and behavioural issues.

 - private practice.

 You'll work one-to-one or in groups, depending on the needs of the client.
-In a group, you'll encourages members to relate to each other through their art and help the group work through the images and their meanings.
+In a group, you'll encourage members to relate to each other through their art and help the group work through the images and their meanings.

 You may work with other professionals including medical and health care staff, teachers or prison and probation staff.